Quantum Holonomy Fields: -algebras and categorical independence

 \end{definition} If we want to be explicit about the monoidal structure that is involved, we will say that $f_{1}$ and $f_{2}$ are $\otimes$-independent.
 Definition \ref{independence} defines what it means for two morphisms to be independent but not what mutual independence of a finite set of morphisms is.
-To define mutual independence we need further assumptions on the monoidal structural, that are detailed below.
+To define mutual independence we need further assumptions on the monoidal structure, see just after Example \ref{ex:categomonoid}.
 The morphism $f$ of the last definition is called an independence morphism.
-In most examples this morphism, if it exists will be uniquely determined but this is not the case in general.
-We warn the reader: a coproduct with injections is a tensor product with injections for which any two morphisms with the same target space are independent.
-A tensor coproduct is not a co-product.
+In most examples this morphism, if it exists, will be unique.
+We warn the reader: a coproduct with injections is a monoidal product with injections for which \emph{any} two morphisms with the same target space are independent.
+A monoidal product with injections is not a coproduct.